A downloadable tool

 Your code becomes easier to read

 If you want a tiny, lightweight signal system, Pulse does that.
-If you want an event layer that can carry a whole game without collapsing into chaos, Pulse does that too.
+If you want an event layer that can carry a whole game without collapsing into chaos, then Pulse does that too.

 What Pulse does

-Instead of directly calling every system yourself:
+Instead of directly calling every system yourself, you simply broadcast a signal:

 // Somewhere in gameplay code: